 WHERE CAN YOU FIND IT?
-The movie is available on Netflix DVD.
-It is also available to rent ($3.99) or buy (12.99) on Amazon.
+Netflix DVD.
+It is also available to rent ($3.99) or buy ($12.99) on Amazon.
 I'm sure you could also borrow it from many public or university library systems.